juice-shop/multi-juicer/readme.md

 ### Play with Minikube:

-** NOTE: The below steps requires minikube version v1.30.1 and yq (https://github.com/mikefarah/yq/) version v4.34.1. **
+** NOTE: The below steps require at least minikube version v1.30.1 and yq (https://github.com/mikefarah/yq/) version v4.34.1. **

 For minikube, run: